AngelVillegasCruz/AngelVillegasCruz.github.io/_pages/other.md

   - /resume
 ---

-You can download a PDF copy of my CV [here](/files/Angel Villegas CV.pdf).
+You can download a PDF copy of m